 This may allow you to cancel this cover with a right to reinstate without evidence of health if you take a period of leave without pay or become involuntarily unemployed for reasons other than disability.
 Limits and conditions apply.

-- Death benefit – A lump sum of three times the monthly benefit is payable if you die while on claim.
+A lump sum of three times the monthly benefit is payable if you die.

-Cover for conditions marked* does not start until three months after the policy commencement date.
+Cover for conditions marked* does not start until three months after the cover commencement date.

 Claims escalation option

 While on claim, your benefit will be linked to the Consumer Price Index (CPI) and adjusted every quarter.

 This option allows your benefits to continue if you have been disabled for at least three months immediately before your 65th birthday and you are unable to perform two or more activities of daily living.

 This option increases your disability benefit by one third during the first three months of your claim.
 Where a partial disability benefit is paid after the waiting period ends, an additional 25% of that amount will be paid for up to a maximum of 12 months.

 This provides for continued payment of the insured person’s KiwiSaver employee contributions to their KiwiSaver scheme via the IRD (limited to a maximum of 8%).

 While a disability or partial disability benefit claim is being paid for an insured person with the waiver of premium cover, the premiums due on the policy after the waiting period ends will be waived and premiums due and paid during the wait period will be refunded.